mgoldcoin/mgold/overview/platform-components.md

 **Features:**

 * A hosted server is adequate to run a node and no mining rigs or specialist hardware are required.
-* It allows to mine WAVES and MRTs \(Miners Reward Tokens\) and act as a leasing pool to aggregate mining power from other users.
+* It allows to mine WAVES and MRTs \(Miners Reward Tokens\) and to act as a leasing pool to aggregate mining power from other users.
 * Receiving rewards from the network by leasing your balance to a full node.

 **Note.** The current number of nodes is 168 in 23 different countries.